TERMS AND CONDITIONS OF ENTRY

 money offered for that award.
 The benefit of acquisitive awards is

-art collection.
-Both The Australian Catholic University and
+art collections.
+Both Australian Catholic University and Federation

-Federation University Australia both provide acquisitive awards and
+University Australia both provide acquisitive awards and the

-an acquisitive prize cannot be considered eligible to receive that
+for an acquisitive prize cannot be considered eligible to receive

-prize.
-When pricing your work for entry, it is worth considering
+that prize.
+When pricing your work for entry, it is worth

-keeping your artist price for the work - not the retail price -
+considering keeping your artist price for the work - not the retail

-under the amount offered for an acquisitive prize for your work so
+price - under the amount offered for an acquisitive prize for your

-must clearly mark on the entry form that the work is not available
+you must clearly mark on the entry form that the work is not

-The Gallery is prepared to put potential buyers directly in touch
+prepared to put potential buyers directly in touch with artists or

-with artists or their representatives and is also prepared to sell
+their representatives and is also prepared to sell works direct to

 If you choose to sell your work through the Gallery, 25% Gallery